What are Codex CLI guardrails?

 A local-first control layer for AI coding agents.

 RunTrim works in your repo.
-Free CLI has no account requirement.
-Cloud sync is optional Pro early access and metadata-only.
+Source code never leaves your machine.
+Free CLI requires no account.
+Cloud sync is optional and metadata-only.

 Define scope before Codex starts editing and verify changed paths before shipping.

-Free in V1 · No account required · Local-first · Agent-agnostic
+Free · No account required · Local-first · Agent-agnostic